 Instructions

-- Lock the lid in place and make sure the steam release valve is in the sealing position.
+- Lock the lid and set the steam release valve to sealing.

-- Let the pressure naturally release for 10 minutes after cooking then release any remaining pressure.
-Fluff with a fork.
+- Let the pressure release naturally for 10 minutes, then release any remaining pressure.

 Notes